Ruling Out the Massless Up-Quark Solution to the Strong CP Problem by Computing the Topological Mass Contribution with Lattice QCD: Abstract

 \section{Abstract}

-The infamous strong $CP$ problem in particle physics can in principle be solved by a massless up quark.
-In particular, it was hypothesized that topological effects could substantially contribute to the observed nonzero up-quark mass without reintroducing $CP$ violation.
+The infamous strong CP problem in particle physics can in principle be solved by a massless up quark.
+In particular, it was hypothesized that topological effects could substantially contribute to the observed nonzero up-quark mass without reintroducing CP violation.
 Alternatively to previous work using fits to chiral perturbation theory, in this Letter, we bound the strength of the topological mass contribution with direct lattice QCD simulations, by computing the dependence of the pion mass on the dynamical strange-quark mass.
-We find that the size of the topological mass contribution is inconsistent with the massless up-quark solution to the strong $CP$ problem.
+We find that the size of the topological mass contribution is inconsistent with the massless up-quark solution to the strong CP problem.

-\textit{Introduction.}---One of the unsolved puzzles in particle physics is the so-called strong $CP$ problem, where $CP$ stands for the combined charge conjugation and parity symmetry.
-In quantum chromodynamics (QCD), which is the theory of strong interactions, the nontrivial topological vacuum structure generates a $CP$-violating term
+\textit{Introduction.}---One of the unsolved puzzles in particle physics is the so-called strong CP problem, where CP stands for the combined charge conjugation and parity symmetry.
+In quantum chromodynamics (QCD), which is the theory of strong interactions, the nontrivial topological vacuum structure generates a CP-violating term

 in the Lagrangian, where $\theta$ is an \textit{a priori} unknown parameter, $G$ is the gluon field strength tensor ,and $\tilde{G}$ is its dual.
-However, experimentally, there is no sign of $CP$ violation in QCD.
+However, experimentally, there is no sign of CP violation in QCD.
 Instead, the strong upper bound $\theta\lesssim 10^{-10}$~\cite{Crewther:1979,Afach:2015sja,Abel:2020} from measurements of the neutron electric dipole moment leads to a severe fine-tuning problem.